kox/movieDBex/README.md

 For this application, I will create 2 actions:

-* SEARCH_MOVIES: This action will be dispatched when users submit the searcher.
+* SELECT_MOVIE: This action will be dispatched when users submit the searcher.
+* SEARCH_MOVIES: This action will be dispached when we need to search for movies
 * RECEIVE_MOVIES: This action will be dispatched when the API sent back the movies

 ### Reducers